Tchaikovsky’s Thunder and Kenya’s Rhythms: Nairobi Orchestra’s Concert Delight

 Sauti Za Viola | Quaint Photography

-Opening the show was Sauti Za Viola, a group founded in February 2024, featuring 16 violinists.
+Opening the show was Sauti Za Viola, a group founded in February 2024, featuring 16 violists.
 Inspired by Masala Sefu’s “Cellobration,” their mission is to encourage viola players to rise and perform, ultimately aiming to break the Portuguese Viola Association world record of 321 players on one stage.

 The ensemble began the afternoon with a slow yet emotional piece, Mendelssohn’s Adagio from String Sinfonia VIII.
 I initially felt apprehensive, but soon we were fully engaged!